DBuret/dcr/README.md

 - **DNS (name to IP) resolver**
     - usefull to check what your containers are able to resolve

-more details (configuration options) are available at https://github.com/DBuret/dcr
+more details (configuration options) are available [in the asciidoc readme](https://github.com/DBuret/dcr/README.adoc)

 It's a personnal project aimed at discovering Rust, so it is not polished.